 Winner: Hunyuan (42.5% vs 78.7%)

-This is Hunyuan's strongest archetype win.
-FireRed's markdown pipeline struggles with mathematical notation — LaTeX-style expressions are frequently malformed or truncated in its output.
+This is Hunyuan's strongest page-type win.
+FireRed's markdown pipeline struggles with mathematical notation - LaTeX-style expressions are frequently malformed or truncated in its output.
 Hunyuan's spatial grounding helps it preserve formula structure, though a 42.5% CER still means significant errors.
 Neither model is production-ready for formula-heavy pages without post-processing.

 Tables